bigfix/restapi-examples/create-fixlet/cURL/README.md

 ---

-This command will POST the `fixlet.xml` file to the server, creating a fixlet from the source operator source `bigfix` with severity `critical` to shut down all clients with an outdated version.
+This command will POST the `fixlet.xml` file to the server, creating a fixlet from the operator source `bigfix` with severity `critical` to shut down all clients with an outdated version.

     curl -X POST --data-binary @fixlet.xml --user username:password https://server:port/api/fixlets/operator/bigfix